Term of Award

 This research explores how administrators within college money management centers perceive and meet the needs of college students on issues of personal finance.
 Charmaz’ Constructivist Grounded Theory (2006) approach to qualitative research was utilized as the theoretical framework for this study.
 Interviews with 12 administrators of various student money management centers across the United States served as the primary data point for this study, of which three themes emerged, including (1) defining the various approaches to financial education (2) creating meaningful, impactful and intentional financial education, and (3) the application of knowledge.
 These themes highlight the various challenges institutions must overcome while attempting to meet the need of providing effective financial education for college students today.
 Findings indicated whether institutions opt to create a standalone center or expand the services and offerings of an existing program, financial literacy must become an institutional priority.
 In addition, implications for educational leaders are provided along with recommendations for further research.

 Cotton, Jenny E., "In Search of Financial Literacy: A Qualitative Analysis of Student Money Management Centers in the U.S." (2016).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1509.

 Research Data and Supplementary Material